zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

 ### Prerequisites
 This workshop section requires having completed all previous workshop sections.

 **Disclaimer**: Throughout the workshop there will be locations where you are copying and pasting multiple lines of code at a time from the instructions into SQLPlus.
-However, the last line pasted will not commit until you manually hit enter a second time.
-To avoid statement failure, please be cognizant of this and hit enter twice when pasting.
+However, the last line pasted will not commit until you manually press enter a second time.
+To avoid statement failure, please be cognizant of this and press enter twice when pasting.

-## **Task 1: Install OCI CLI**
+## **Task 1: Install Oracle Cloud Infrastructure CLI**
 1. Return to your compute instance command prompt as 'opc'.
 If you navigated away while creating your target database, you can reconnect through your command prompt with the following command.
 Replace < sshkeyname > and < Your Compute Instance Public IP Address > with the key file name and IP address of your source compute instance:

     ```